Silicon Valley-Wall Street-Pentagon Digital Pioneer: MIT-Princeton Industry Expert: R&D Impact Among Nobel Laureates:

-Pioneering Global Digital Transformation: From Silicon Valley to Seoul...
+Pioneering Global Digital Transformation: Spanning Silicon Valley, Wall Street, and Pentagon:

 Beyond History-Based Prediction to “Anticipation of Surprise”